 Halal Food Market Size is Predicted to Attain $7450.9 Billion by 2032

-The halal food market size was valued at $2.3 trillion in 2022, and halal food market forecast to reach $7450.9 billion by 2032, growing at a CAGR of 12.4%WILMINGTON, DE, UNITED STATES, August 21, 2025 /EINPresswire.com/ -- Food labelled as halal indicates that it was prepared in compliance with halal dietary regulations, which cover, moral animal husbandry and slaughter, abstaining from alcohol, and avoiding products derived from pork.
+The halal food market size was valued at $2.3 trillion in 2022, and halal food market forecast to reach $7450.9 billion by 2032, growing at a CAGR of 12.4%WILMINGTON, DE, UNITED STATES, August 28, 2025 /EINPresswire.com/ -- According to a new report published by Allied Market Research, titled, “Halal Food Market," Food labelled as halal indicates that it was prepared in compliance with halal dietary regulations, which cover, moral animal husbandry and slaughter, abstaining from alcohol, and avoiding products derived from pork.
 To consume halal food, consumers must buy it from retailers and supermarkets that source their food from suppliers that have undergone halal certification.
 Nonetheless, halal certificates for production cover goods other than food, such as cleaning supplies, cosmetics, and medical supplies.

 Halal products account for far more than food products.
 The halal business supplies goods to a wide range of industries, such as banking and fashion.
 Even though the halal market is always expanding to incorporate new goods, halal food will always have a sizable percentage of the market.